 - On the Scoring > Course tab, create any and all Timing Points and Intervals associated with your race laps.

-- Create timing devices to correspond to your timing points.
+- Create unique timing devices to correspond to each of your timing points.

 It is very important that each timing device has a different name, even though the same line and controller are being used to collect the data.